Felipinski/ShaderSlide/README.md

 ## Texture scroll

 This technique changes the object UV to move/distort the textured mapped on it.
 It can be used to create water, lava, scrolling dissolves, etc.
+To make this effect work, the texture you're using must be set as "Repeat".

 Link: https://github.com/Felipinski/ShaderSlide/blob/main/Assets/Project/Shaders/UVDisplacement.shader